When do we contact families?

 In critical circumstances, our energy and attention will always be to your student first.
 However, in the context of a campus-wide emergency or an isolated incident in which a student may be a danger to themselves or others - we will use our best judgment and proactively reach out to families as appropriate.

-We have also found families to be important strategic partners around public health initiatives - from flu shots to spring break to exams - we invite you to join us in inviting students to put their wellness first.
+We have also found families to be important strategic partners around public health initiatives - from COVID-19 to flu shots to managing stress and exams - we invite you to join us in inviting students to put their wellness first.

 If you are not receiving emails from the Vice Provost and Dean of Students Office, you can add your name to our recipient list here.